 Typically underweight Bearded Dragons are juveniles who have not hit their growth spurt or are adults with anorexia.

 Now you know how big an adult bearded dragon will get.
 A healthy and well-nourished adult Bearded Dragon will be 16 to 24 inches in length and 380 to 510 grams in weight.

 Hatchlings are born three inches long.
 They will grow two inches per month for their first three months.

 Make sure you reference the growth chart in this article as your lizard grows.

-If you notice anything outside of the normal ranges then immediately review their lighting, diet and tank-size.
-As long as they are within the stated size range then you have a healthy reptile.
+If you notice any sizes outside of the normal ranges, then immediately review their lighting, diet, and tank-size.
+As long as they are within the stated size range, then you have a healthy reptile.